wordpress-mobile/app-secrets-management-ios/README.md

 ```
 7. Under `Output Files` add the following:
 ```
-$(SRCROOT)/DerivedSources/ApiCredentials.swift
-$(SRCROOT)/DerivedSources/InfoPlist.h
+$(BUILT_PRODUCTS_DIR)/DerivedSources/ApiCredentials.swift
+$(BUILT_PRODUCTS_DIR)/DerivedSources/InfoPlist.h
 ```
 8. Open your application target’s build phases.
 9. Select `Target Dependencies` and add the `GenerateCredentials` target.

-### Add missing file references

-1. Build your project.
-2. Select the `DerivedSources` folder and choose `File > Add files`.
-3. Add the `ApiCredentials.swift` and `InfoPlist.h` files to your project.
-4. Inspect the files.
-They should be populated with your app’s secrets.
+### Test

-5. Build and Run.
+1. Build and Run.
 Confirm your app works as expected.

+Bonus: Inspect your application's build directory.
+Find the DerivedSources folder and confirm it contains your credential files.